comrade-coop/teesa-aapp/README.md

 #### Twitter client environment variables

+- Twitter credentials:
   - `TWITTER_USERNAME` - the username of the Twitter account to use
   - `TWITTER_PASSWORD` - the password of the Twitter account to use
   - `TWITTER_EMAIL` - the email of the Twitter account to use
   - `TWITTER_2FA_SECRET` - the 2FA secret of the Twitter account to use
+- Intervals:
   - `TWITTER_INTERACTION_MONITORING_INTERVAL_SECONDS` - the interval in seconds to monitor the Twitter interactions
   - `TWITTER_POSTING_INTERVAL_MIN_MINUTES` - the minimum interval in minutes to post to Twitter
   - `TWITTER_POSTING_INTERVAL_MAX_MINUTES` - the maximum interval in minutes to post to Twitter

 #### NFT environment variables